realpython/python-guide/docs/dev/env.rst

 With these settings, newlines are inserted after 79 characters and indentation is set to 4 spaces per tab.
-If you also use VIM for other languages, there is a handy plugin at indent_, which handles indentation settings for python source files.
+If you also use VIM for other languages, there is a handy plugin at indent_, which handles indentation settings for Python source files.

 There is also a handy syntax plugin at syntax_ featuring some improvements over